All Episodes

 Well, I know, but the problem is that they had a video.

-I'll never forget I I saw this myself, I could not believe it.
+I could not believe it.

-He said inside ACL.
+He said that outside ACL.

-And I said, My God.
+And I said, my God.

-It wasn't that that they were.
+It wasn't that they were.

 Anyway.

-Coach can say go after the outside ACL all day long.
+A coach can say go after the outside ACL all day long.

 But that guy's outside ACL wasn't gone after in the game, by the way.